MolVlad/ChiselCircuits/README.md

 - notebooks/ - contains .ipynb notebooks for testing how some algorithms behave
 - annotations/ - contains .anno.json files for simulation
 - simulation/ - contains input and output data of simulation

-Descriptions in draw.io are available [here](https://drive.google.com/file/d/188H2ymluxmOLU3NYcowvTezDm3KV12Ll/view?usp=sharing)
+- descriptions/ - contains circuit descriptions in draw.io

 ## Implemented circuits